gary-jipp/fastagi.io/README.md

 `fastagi.io` is build on top of the great `asterisk.io` library and provides an Express-like feel to writing AGI's for asterisk.
 If you are used to using node Express then you'll find `fastagi.io` really familiar.
 All AGI methods are promise-based so no callback hell.

+Note:   Not all Asterisk AGI functions are implemented yet but there is a generic `exec` method that can call arbitrary AGI functions.
+The next version of `fastagi.io` will include almost all the AGI functions

 Example:

 `server.js`